Please enable JavaScript to ensure auto alt text generation works properly

 What are high-volume screening tools?

 High-volume screening tools are specialized recruitment platforms designed to automate the early stages of hiring when dealing with massive applicant pools (typically 1,000+ candidates per role).
-These tools leverage artificial intelligence, automation, and advanced filtering to eliminate manual resume review bottlenecks.
+These tools use AI-assisted screening, automation, and advanced filtering to reduce manual resume review bottlenecks.

 Core capabilities include: